Commvault/VMC-AWS-Automation/README.md

 ## Prerequisites:

-The CommServer and the VMC SDDC should have direct connection between each other.
+Workflow engine needs to be installed on the same node as deployer machine.
+Set additional setting ValidateSSL under WFEngine to 0 on workflow engine machine(deployer).
-Minimum SP(Service Pack) level - SP19
+Minimum SP(Service Pack) level - SP22

 ## Steps to Follow:
 1) Download all the files from the above repository.